Wang-Lin-boop/AutoMD/README.md

 How to Cite
 ----

-We first used AutoMD in this work below, and if you would like to cite AutoMD, you can cite the paper below.
+We first used AutoMD in this work below, and if you would like to cite AutoMD, please cite the paper below.

 A new variant of the colistin resistance gene MCR-1 with co-resistance to β-lactam antibiotics reveals a potential novel antimicrobial peptide.
 Liang L, Zhong LL, Wang L, Zhou D, Li Y, et al. (2023) A new variant of the colistin resistance gene MCR-1 with co-resistance to β-lactam antibiotics reveals a potential novel antimicrobial peptide. _PLOS Biology_ 21(12): e3002433. https://doi.org/10.1371/journal.pbio.3002433